ds5110/Facial-Landmarks-Exploration/docs/scale.md

 is superior.
 These visualizations aid in understanding the effectiveness of each scaling and rotation method on the alignment and representation of facial landmarks, providing valuable insights for future work and applications.

+### Comparison

+In comparison to the previous project, our project retained the initial two preprocessing steps, aligning the center and rotation, to ensure minimal influence on the outcome.
+We experimented with alternative scaling methods, including MDS, standardization, and a different normalization approach.
+We discovered that MDS resulted in varying face directions, which increased complexity and rendered outlier detection ineffective.
+Standardization maintained the face direction but shifted the center slightly, yielding similar results.
+Normalization by bounding box provided more reasonable landmarks, and despite the minor differences, it proved to be the best method for keeping the landmarks in an organized range.
+Thus, scaling indeed impacts the outcome significantly, and the normalization method is the most effective choice for maintaining an organized landmarks after aligning and rotation.

 ### Conclusion and Future Work

 In this section, we analyzed various scaling and rotation methods for facial landmarks, comparing the original method